Web API: Endpoints

-Endpoints need to be static, otherwise the correct functioning of software that interacts with it cannot be guaranteed.
+Endpoints need to be static, otherwise the correct functioning of software that interacts with them cannot be guaranteed.
 If the location of a resource changes (and with it the endpoint) then previously written software will break, as the required resource can no longer be found at the same place.
 As API providers still want to update their web APIs, many have introduced a versioning system in the URI that points to an endpoint.

 Resources versus services

 Web 2.0 Web APIs often use machine-based interactions such as REST and SOAP.
 RESTful web APIs use HTTP methods to access resources via URL-encoded parameters, and use JSON or XML to transmit data.
 By contrast, SOAP protocols are standardized by the W3C and mandate the use of XML as the payload format, typically over HTTP.
 Furthermore, SOAP-based Web APIs use XML validation to ensure structural message integrity, by leveraging the XML schemas provisioned with WSDL documents.
 A WSDL document accurately defines the XML messages and transport bindings of a Web service.